 Just enter the bypass code to the password field and leave the Apple ID field empty when the device asks you to sign in with the Apple ID that was used to set up the device.

 You can also deactivate the activation lock through the Security > Disable activation lock button on the Device page.
-When you do this, Miradore server contacts to Apple’s Activation server with proper device identifiers disables the activation lock.
+When you do this, Miradore server contacts Apple's Activation server with proper device identifiers and disables the activation lock.

 You can track the status of the action by opening the Action log tab on the device page.
-It may be necessary to tap Back on the device before being able to proceed with the activation, i.e. the device notices that activation lock has been disabled.
+It may be necessary to tap Back on the device before being able to proceed with the activation, i.e. the device notices that the activation lock has been disabled.